-Usually, a Renal Unit has a team of doctors including specialist consultants (nephrologists),and junior doctors (registrars, senior house officers and house officers).
+Usually, a Renal Unit has a team of doctors including specialist consultants (nephrologists), and junior doctors (registrars, fellows and foundation year doctors).

-The consultants have overall responsibility for the medical care of all patients in the Unit, and will care for you over the months and years while the junior doctors will change every 6 - 12 months.
+The consultants have overall responsibility for the medical care of all patients in the Unit, and will care for you over the months and years while the junior doctors will change every few months.

 The doctors will supervise your medical care by seeing you formally in outpatient clinics or on ward rounds.
 If you need to make an appointment with a doctor, ask a member of the nursing staff.

 The junior doctors work in the Unit as part of their training and - under the supervision of the consultants - help care for the patients.